SumoLogic/sumologic-documentation/docs/integrations/microsoft-azure/azure-functions.md

 For Azure Functions, you can collect the following logs and metrics:

 * **Function app logs**.
-These are custom application logs that your function code writes.For more information on logs schema, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/functionapplogs).
+These are custom application logs that your function code writes.
+For more information on logs schema, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-monitor/reference/tables/functionapplogs).

 To learn more about configuring monitoring for azure functions, refer to [Azure documentation](https://learn.microsoft.com/en-us/azure/azure-functions/configure-monitoring)